The genus-zero five-vertex model: Limit shapes

 \subsection{Large $r$ example}

 In the examples below, we consider some unbounded domains $U$, whose limit shapes are somewhat simpler than for the simplest bounded domains, because we can take $u(\zeta)=\zeta$.
 These are to be understood as limiting cases of exhaustion by bounded domains.
-We only sketch the derivation of the solution (which is based on \cite{KP3}) and give the final formula for the associated function $G(u)$ and an associated figure.
-Having the explicit formula for $G(u)$ it is not too difficult to verify that the construction indeed defines the limit shapes for the problems under consideration.
+We sketch the derivation of the solution (which is based on \cite{KP3}) and give the final formula for the associated function $G(u)$ and an associated figure.
+We verify that $G(u)$ defines the limit shapes for the problems under consideration.

 Figure \ref{2by2largerthumb} shows an example limit shape of a \emph{semi-boxed plane partition}, for a $2\times 2$ fundamental domain with $(\alpha_1,\alpha_2) = (\beta_1,\beta_2)= (2,5/4)$.
-The ``semi-boxed plane partition" is an MNLP configuration in an infinite region $\{x\ge0,y\ge0,|x-y|<n\}$, as in Figure \ref{fig:semiboxed}.
+The ``semi-boxed plane partition" is an MNLP configuration in an infinite region $\{x\ge0,y\ge0,|x-y|<n\}$, as in Figure \ref{2by2largerthumb}.
 It can be considered a limit of boxed plane partitions in an $n\times n\times m$ box when sidelength $m$ tends to infinity.

-For the variational problem the rescaled region is with boundary height function $h_0(x,y)=0$ along the $x$-axis and $y$-axis, $h_0(x,y)=y$ along the line $x-y=1$ and $h_0(x,y)=x$ along the line $x-y=-1$.
-The limit shape is found using Theorem \ref{tangentthm}.
-It is the envelope of the planes $P_u = \{x_3=sx+ty+c\}$, where $s=s(u),t=t(u)$ are functions of the parameter $u\in\H$ given by (\ref{zwfromu}), and $c=G(u)/\theta$ where the harmonic function $G(u)$ is determined by its boundary values:
+The rescaled region is with boundary height function $h_0(x,y)=0$ along the $x$-axis and $y$-axis, $h_0(x,y)=y$ along the line $x-y=1$ and $h_0(x,y)=x$ along the line $x-y=-1$.

-that is, $G(u)=-\pi$ for positive $u$ and $G(u)=0$ for negative $u$.
 The liquid region is bounded in this case, even though $U$ is unbounded.
 Most of the limit shape consists of an unbounded facet of slope $(1/2,1/2)$.
+The limit shape is found using Theorem \ref{tangentthm}.
+It is the envelope of the planes $P_u = \{x_3=sx+ty+c\}$, where $s=s(u),t=t(u)$ are functions of the parameter $u\in\H$ given by (\ref{zwfromu}), and $c=G(u)/\theta$ where the harmonic function $G(u)$ is determined by its boundary values.
+We claim that for this boundary we have